Danganronpa 2: Goodbye Despair: Other media and appearances

 Several manga publications based on Danganronpa 2: Goodbye Despair have been conceived.
 A direct adaptation began serialization in Enterbrain's Famitsu Comic Clear magazine from December 10, 2012.
 The spin-off manga Dangan Island - Kokoro Tokonatsu Kokoronpa♪, Chō-Kōkō-Kyū no Kōun to Kibō to Zetsubō, and Nanami Chiaki no Sayonara Zetsubō Daibōken were published by Mag Garden from October 2013.
 Another spin-off, Nangoku Zetsubo Carnival!, was serialized in GA Bunko's magazine from April 2013.
 Other two include 4Koma Kings and Comic Anthology compilations by various artists.
 Dark Horse Comics has released the Chō-Kōkō-Kyū no Kōun to Kibō to Zetsubō manga under the title Danganronpa 2: Ultimate Luck and Hope and Despair in North America on September 15, 2018.
 They also published the first of three volumes of the Super Danganronpa 2: Sayonara Zetsubou Gakuen manga, as Danganronpa 2: Goodbye Despair in North America, on March 25, 2020.

 Monomi appears at the end of the final episode of the first game's 2013 anime television adaptation Danganronpa: The Animation.
 An anime adaptation of Danganronpa 2: Goodbye Despair was initially planned but the producers instead chose to make an original anime series titled Danganronpa 3: The End of Hope's Peak High School, which aired between July and September 2016.
 The series' second part Despair Arc focuses on the characters of Goodbye Despair prior to the events of the first game.
 An original video animation titled Super Danganronpa 2.5: Komaeda Nagito to Sekai no Hakaisha (スーパーダンガンロンパ2.5 狛枝凪斗と世界の破壊者), which takes place between the events of Danganronpa 2 and Danganronpa 3's Future Arc, was bundled with Danganronpa V3: Killing Harmony in Japan on January 12, 2017.

 A Monomi costume is available in the Japanese PS Vita and PlayStation 3 versions of Terraria.
 Downloadable outfits based on Monokuma and Monomi also appear in the Super Sonico game Motto!
 SoniComi.

 Danganronpa 2×2

-A remake, Danganronpa 2×2 (pronounced 'two by two'), was announced in the September 2025 Nintendo Direct presentation.
-It will feature an enhanced version of the original game's storyline, alongside a new story route written by Yoichiro Koizumi and supervised by Kodaka.
-Developed by Gemdrops in collaboration with Too Kyo Games and Spike Chunsoft, Danganronpa 2×2 is scheduled for release in 2026 for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.
+A "retelling", Danganronpa 2×2 (pronounced 'two by two'), was announced in the September 2025 Nintendo Direct presentation.
+It will feature an entirely new story written by Yoichiro Koizumi and supervised by Kodaka.
+As well as this, it features an enhanced version of the original game's story.
+Developed by Gemdrops in collaboration with Too Kyo Games and Spike Chunsoft, Danganronpa 2×2 is scheduled for release on January 14, 2027 for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S. According to Kodaka, the game is not a "remake", but rather, a "retelling" featuring the same characters and setting.